 - Opportunities: What market conditions or segments can lead to growth?

 - Threats: How are competitors snapping at your heels?

 Create a Strategy

 - High sales volume is not always the key.
 The goal should be profit.

 - The goal of marketing is to generate the interest or recognition that will lead to increased sales and boost profits.

 - Where do you want your company to be in a year?

-- Who should you target?
-Identify your target by industry, annual sales, age, gender, number of employee’s, location, etc.
+- Identify your target by industry, annual sales, age, gender, number of employee’s, location, etc.